In light of the Warrior Pose Series, my “life” blogs will be challenges I face or have faced in my life.

 4:00 – I made it!
 I broke the fast with small portions and ate slowly.
 I still maintained a normal intake of calories, rather than splurging all at once, but I jumped right back into nibbling everything in sight.

 Next Day – I was surprised that the next day I had more control and awareness of my intake.
 Almost a week has gone by since my experiment, and it is easier for me to say no. I still eat healthy and often, but I limit myself.

-I am proud of what I accomplished.
+Conclusion I am proud of what I accomplished.
 As an American this feat of self-deprivation may sound ridiculous, but I am glad that I tried fasting.
 I want to starting fasting and meditating in prayer more often.
 That may be my next journey.
 You never know what is possible until you try it.

 Please share any suggestions or insights that you may have on the topic.
 I would love to hear from you!

-Can intermittent fasting improve mood?
+Other Reading Can intermittent fasting improve mood?